USS McNair: Namesake

-Frederick Valette McNair was born on 13 January 1839 at Abington, Pennsylvania.
+Frederick Vallette McNair was born on 13 January 1839 at Abington, Pennsylvania.
 He was appointed midshipman on 21 December 1853, graduating from the United States Naval Academy in 1857.
 He served on the Atlantic blockade stations and Mississippi River patrols during the American Civil War, rising to the rank of rear admiral in July 1898.
 He served as Superintendent of the United States Naval Academy from 1898 to 1900.
-Rear Admiral McNair died at Washington, D.C. on 28 November 1900, while awaiting orders.
+Rear Admiral McNair died at Washington, D.C., on 28 November 1900, while awaiting orders.

 Construction and commissioning

 McNair was laid down 30 June 1943 by the Federal Shipbuilding & Dry Dock Co., Kearny, N.J.; launched 14 November 1943; sponsored by Mrs. F. V. McNair, Jr., daughter-in-law of Rear Admiral McNair; and commissioned on 30 December 1943.

 Service history

 World War II

 McNair departed New York on 5 March 1944 for the Pacific.
 By 14 June, as a unit of Destroyer Squadron 54 (DesRon 54), she was in the screen for the battleships that opened their guns against Japanese shore installations on Saipan.
 For the next 19 days, she provided fire support and carried out antisubmarine patrols.
 On 3 July, she was detached from TF 52 to escort ships between Eniwetok and Saipan.
 Rejoining that force on the 25th, she provided fire and screening support for the invasion of Tinian.
 Detached again 2 August, McNair steamed to Guadalcanal to prepare for the next offensive operation, the Palaus.
 From 6–21 September, she supported the land forces effecting the capture and occupation of the southern Palaus with counterbattery and harassing fire.
 After the battle of Angaur, she sailed south to Manus Island, the staging area for the Leyte invasion.

 Arriving in the Leyte Gulf transport area on 20 October, McNair took up antisubmarine patrol duty to protect ships and troops as the latter began to storm the shore at Dulag.
 In the first hours of the 25th, she remained at her station to cover the entrance to Leyte Gulf as her sister ships of DesRon 54 conducted their much-heralded night torpedo attack on Japanese men-of-war steaming toward the northern end of Surigao Strait and defeat under the guns of Rear Admiral Jesse B. Oldendorf’s battleline.